islinuxabout/islinuxabout.github.io/index.md

 **Linux is a kernel**, low-level code that forms the base layer of an operating system.
 Usually when people talk about “using Linux,” they’re talking about using some Linux-based operating system like Ubuntu, Fedora, Arch, Endless OS, Pop!_OS, elementary OS, etc.

-These Linux-based operating systems run one of several **desktop environments** which make up what is typically thought of as the OS’s user experience like GNOME, KDE, XFCE, etc. or their own version of a desktop environment.
+These Linux-based operating systems run one of several **desktop environments** which make up what is typically thought of as the OS’s user experience like GNOME, KDE Plasma, XFCE, etc. or their own version of a desktop environment.

 Sometimes the people and organizations behind these desktop environments are also working to build a cohesive **ecosystem** of apps and tools that use a common set of design patterns and other shared approaches.